datalad/datalad-blog/content/posts/annex-nextcloud/index.md

 ---
 title: 'Putting new git-annex features to use with Nextcloud'
-date: 2025-02-20T20:30:00+01:00
+date: 2025-03-11T15:00:00+01:00
 author: Michał Szczepanik
 social:
   fediverse_creator: "@doktorpanik@masto.ai"
 draft: false
 ---

 Git-annex continues to evolve.
-In this post, I want to look at two changes, one big and one small, introduced over the last seven months.
+In this post, I want to look at two changes, one big and one small, introduced within the last year.
 Together, they make publishing files through Nextcloud much nicer.

+Specifically, it is now possible for a read-only shared Nextcloud folder to be a one-stop shop for cloning the dataset and getting file contents.
+This can be a useful setup for sharing (research) data: having the shared folder be a single point of access is convenient, and restricting write access is necessary to prevent unauthorized changes.

+Why the focus on Nextcloud?
+I am under the impression that it is currently enjoying a lot of popularity as a self-hosted cloud solution.
+In a workshop for research data managers last year, I sensed a lot of positive sentiment towards Nextcloud among my colleagues.
+The [FOSDEM 2025 talk "What's new in Nextcloud?"](https://fosdem.org/2025/schedule/event/fosdem-2025-4515-what-s-new-in-nextcloud-/) (which I had the pleasure to attend, and can attest that the room was packed) gives an idea what Nextcloud can do beyond just storage.
+Relevant for my work, the German state of North Rhine-Westphalia operates a cloud storage service for research, studying and teaching called [Sciebo](https://hochschulcloud.nrw/en/), which is about to migrate from Owncloud to Nextcloud.
+And personally, I use a managed solution from one of the commercial providers.

+## Two new features in git-annex

 In git-annex's changelog, we find the following: